desanju2233/XpenseAI/README.md

 5. **Model Depth**: Detailed every layer, preprocessing step, and training parameter.
 6. **Actionable**: Provides clear instructions for setup, training, and deployment.

+### Drawbacks
+**`Limited Model Complexity`** : The simple feedforward neural network may not capture complex spending patterns or non-linear relationships as effectively as more advanced models (e.g., LSTMs or transformers).
+**`Static Predictions`**: Predictions are based on a snapshot of data and don’t account for real-time changes or seasonal trends unless the model is retrained frequently.
+**`Dataset Dependency`**: Relies heavily on the quality and relevance of the training dataset.
+The Kaggle dataset may not generalize well to non-Indian demographics or atypical financial situations.
+**`Security Risks`**: Plaintext password storage in xpenseai.db poses a significant security risk if the app is deployed publicly without hashing.
+**`Incomplete Database Integration`**: Savings predictions use xpenseai.db only on the 1st of the month, limiting continuous tracking unless manually updated.
+** `Assumed Features`**: Functionality like OCR and dashboard visualizations is assumed but not fully detailed, potentially leading to incomplete user experience if not implemented.